Coronavirus Report Claims Quickly Removing Restrictions Could See Nearly All Of Los Angeles County Infected

 Further, Ferrer and her colleagues talked about what would happen if the restrictions were lifted soon.
 They made it clear it would be a medical disaster.
 Their report said around 95.6 percent of the county could become infected.

-That news is dangerous not only for California but the rest of the country as a good portion of those infected would almost certainly come into contact with people from outside the Golden State.
+That news is dangerous not only for California, but also the rest of the country, as a good portion of those infected would almost certainly come into contact with people from outside the Golden State.

-The flipside of the report is that if restrictions are kept in place and even strengthened, Los Angeles County officials say there may only be 5.5 percent infected by August 1.
-Ferrer and her colleagues did caution models are going to change as more data is fed into them but they were confident in the dangers of lifting “stay at home” coronavirus restrictions anytime soon.
+The flip side of the report is that if restrictions are kept in place and even strengthened, Los Angeles County officials say there may only be 5.5 percent infected by August 1.
+Ferrer and her colleagues did caution models are going to change as more data is fed into them, but they were confident in the dangers of lifting stay-at-home restrictions anytime soon.